Morwenn/cpp-sort/docs/Benchmarks.md

 *Note: this page only benchmarks sorting algorithms under specific conditions.
 It can be used as a quick guide but if you really need a fast algorithm for a specific use case, you better run your own benchmarks.*

 *Last meaningful updates:*
+* *1.16.0 for slow O(n log n) sorts*
 * *1.14.0 for small array sorts*
-* *1.13.1 for unstable random-access sorts, slow O(n log n) sorts, forward sorts, and the expensive move/cheap comparison benchmark*
+* *1.13.1 for unstable random-access sorts, forward sorts, and the expensive move/cheap comparison benchmark*
 * *1.12.0 for measures of presortedness*
 * *1.9.0 otherwise*